DallanQ/7_wonders_duel/QA.md

 > If you are short on resources can you trade to build wonders just as when you build buildings?

-yes you can!
+Yes, you can trade for resources to build Wonders, following the same rules as when building buildings.
+You pay your opponent or the bank the appropriate amount based on their resources and the trade costs outlined in the game rules.

 [questions-about-science](https://boardgamegeek.com/thread/2346256/questions-about-science)

-> 1. You can win if you get 6 different science cards immediately.
-In a game I had, I finally got all 6 science on the very last card of the very last round III.Do I win?
+> Do you win if you get all 6 different science symbols on the very last card of Age III?

-Yes.
-You won.
+Yes, you win.
+Achieving 6 different science symbols immediately triggers a Science Victory, regardless of when it happens during the game.
+Even if it occurs on the very last card of Age III, the Science Victory takes precedence over any other endgame conditions.

->The Law science progress token is wild.
+> The Law science progress token is wild.
 So if you get the Law science progress token, you can use it as another symbol to count towards the 6 symbol victory condition.
 However, can you also use it simultaneously to count as a double symbol of your choice to get another progress token?

 You can't use it to double symbols (unless you got a second Law token from the Pantheon expansion god that provides one - Ishtar, I think).
 It's not really a wild, just another, different symbol.